slavcoder/algorithms/README.md

 # JavaScript Algorithms

-Those are my attempts to solve some algorithms in JavaScript
+Those are my attempts to code some algorithms in JavaScript
 Newer from top, older from bottom
 Those solutions may not be perfect or even good - I warn